Overview

 • have a formal diagnosis of autism

-• be 14 years and older
+• be 14 years of age and older

-They do not need to have a lead professional to access the workshops.
+They do not need to have a Lead Professional to access the workshops.

 One to one interventions